 Coming to England

-Some time towards the end of May 1789, a young Swiss man named Jean-Louis Moilliet came from near Geneva and turned up at Soho House.
+Some time towards the end of May 1789, a young Swiss man named Jean-Louis Moilliet came from Geneva and turned up at Soho House.
 He was equipped with credit of £10,000, and what was arguably even more valuable, a letter of introduction to Matthew Boulton.
-The letter was from Jean-Louis Baumgartner, an uncle Jean-Louis Moilliet.
+The letter was from Jean-Louis Baumgartner, an uncle of Jean-Louis Moilliet.
 It appears that J.L.
-Baumgartner had already established business in both Geneva and Birmingham.
+Baumgartner had already made a fortune in trading goods in London, India and Italy and had established business in both Geneva and Birmingham.
 The letter, in part, says:

 " ...
 A son of my sister, who is my godson, and is known by the name John-Lewis Moilliet is to deliver you these lines, and I hope will permit me to crave for him your kind protection, should he want it by the absence or some mishap of my worthy friend Mr. Sigismund Hoofsetter.
 I love the lad and I think he deserves it ... "

 In his usual friendly and hospitable way, Matthew Boulton introduced the young man to his circle of friends, and so Jean-Louis Moilliet met James Keir F.R.S. (.pdf file),- and more importantly still, James Keir's only child, his daughter Amelia.
-Keir was a founder of the chemical industry - the inventor of the first fully synthetic process for making caustic soda and a promintent member of the 'Lunar Society of Birmingham'.
+Keir was a founder of a chemical industry - the inventor of the first fully synthetic process for making caustic soda, important in glass making, and a promintent member of the 'Lunar Society of Birmingham'.